Analyzing Ashford (AINC) and Its Peers

-Ashford (NYSE: AINC) is one of 44 publicly-traded companies in the “Management consulting services” industry, but how does it weigh in compared to its peers?
-We will compare Ashford to similar businesses based on the strength of its earnings, risk, analyst recommendations, valuation, institutional ownership, profitability and dividends.
+Ashford (NYSE: AINC) is one of 44 public companies in the “Management consulting services” industry, but how does it contrast to its rivals?
+We will compare Ashford to similar companies based on the strength of its profitability, dividends, valuation, analyst recommendations, institutional ownership, earnings and risk.

 Profitability

-This table compares Ashford and its peers’ net margins, return on equity and return on assets.
+This table compares Ashford and its rivals’ net margins, return on equity and return on assets.

 |Net Margins